How Did Phishing Start?

 Mostly, viruses are attached with .exe files to infect your computer or laptop.

 The moment you open a malicious .exe file, your machine will get corrupted.

 Similar to viruses, worms affect the computer by replicating themselves.

 Worms are one of the most dangerous types of phishing, as they don’t need any human intervention to make their copies!

-They use the system’s vulnerabilities to transmit from one device to another, which make them more dangerous than a typical virus attack.
+They use the system’s vulnerabilities to transmit from one device to another, which makes them more dangerous than a typical virus attack.

-WannaCry was a crypto-worm ransomware which affected more than 200,000 computers across 150 countries by encrypting and locking the data at the user’s end.
+WannaCry was crypto-worm ransomware that affected more than 200,000 computers across 150 countries by encrypting and locking the data at the user’s end.

 The estimated loss by this attack was $4 billion USD.